ethereum/trin/CONTRIBUTING.md

 want to contribute back to the PR (and the author has this enabled), we would still need to add their remote explicitly.

+## Tests

+Testing is essential to the production of software with minimal flaws.
+The default should always be writing tests for the code you produce.

+Testing also introduces overhead into our workflow.
+If a test suite takes a long time to run, it slows down our iteration cycle.
+This means finding a pragmatic balance between thorough testing, and the speed of our test suite, as well as always iterating on our testing infrastructure.

 ## Comments

-- Any datatype of significance **should** have an accompanying comment briefly describing its role and responsibilities.
+Any datatype of significance **should** have an accompanying comment briefly describing its role and responsibilities.
 Comments are an extremely valuable tool in open-source projects with many different contributors, and can greatly improve development speed.
 Explain your assumptions clearly so others don't need to dig through the code.
+- Rust [doc comments](https://doc.rust-lang.org/rust-by-example/meta/doc.html) are the most best way to comment your code.

 ## Error handling
-- Handle errors, avoid naked `.unwrap()`s.
+- Handle errors, avoid naked `.unwrap()`s, except for in unit tests.
+Write descriptive error messages that give context of the problem that occured.